Vinardo/CloudUploader/Readme.txt

 This is a new Project started by Vin.
-The purpose if this project is to use GIT and bash scripts so we can up-skill.
+The purpose of this project is to use GIT and bash scripts so we can up-skill.
 The project's task is to create script file which will upload any file from your pc to a cloud vender.
 In this example we are going to user AWS.